-Some viewer may help, if they show the coordinates of the cursor.
-This is the case for example with ghostview, a postscript viewer available on most operating systems.
-The position of the cursor is given in postscript units, so the unit to use must be bp.
+Some previewers may help, if they show the coordinates of the cursor.
+This is the case for example with ghostview, a PostScript viewer available on some operating systems.
+The position of the cursor is given in PostScript unit, so the argument to use for \figinit must be bp.

-Another solution, which works with any graphical file and not only with a postscript file, is to use the macro \figscan FileName(HX,HY) which draws a rectangular grid with horizontal step HX and vertical step HY.
-Numerical values corresponding to the size of the figure described in the file FileName are printed, at most every 20 bp horizontally and every 10 bp vertically to avoid overprinting.
-The values of the steps are given in postscript units (bp) and must be integers, because the first value is rounded and no decimals are printed.
-This macro is intended to be used temporarily, together with the macro \figinsertE, for example to set the coordinates of the attach point or adjust the bounding box of a postscript file.
+Another solution, provided by Fig4TEX, which works with any graphical file and not only with a PostScript file, is to use the macro \figscan FileName(HX,HY) which draws a rectangular grid with horizontal step HX and vertical step HY.
+Numerical values corresponding to the size of the figure described in the file FileName are printed, at least every 20 bp horizontally and every 10 bp vertically to avoid overprinting.
+The values of the steps are given in PostScript unit (bp) and must be integers, because the first value is rounded and no decimals are printed.
+This macro is intended to be used temporarily, together with the macro \figinsertE, for example to set the coordinates of the attach point or adjust the bounding box of a PostScript file.

-For example, if we want to write the word "Triangle" inside the triangle, we can do the following.
-First, determine the coordinates of the attach point.
-We compile a file containing the commands:
+For example, if we want to write the word "Triangle" inside the triangle, we need to determine the coordinates of the attach point.
+For that, we can do the following.